Isn't it a bummer that learning about motorhome classes isn't easier??

 (Thank you, long ago anonymous person that decided to name an RV type by using the ABC's.
 Eye roll.)

 There's just no easy way to remember which is which.
 (It wasn't for me, anyway.)

 If you come up with some easy way for people to remember which is which, PLEASE tell us in the comments section below!

 The Three Motorhome Classes

 Anyway, here's the deal.
-There are only three classes of RVs in existence:
+There are three classes of motorhomes in existence:

 The categorizing into a 'class' ONLY applies to an RV with an engine in it.
-Therefore, RV classes only applies to motorhomes.
+Therefore, RV classes only apply to motorhomes.